Davidweng124/genai-urban-labor-market/README.md

-# Impact of GenAI on Urban Labor Market
+# Generative artificial intelligence causes displacement but reduces regional opportunity disparities

-Welcome to this repository, which contains the data and code related to the paper "Impact of GenAI on Urban Labor Market".
+Welcome to this repository, which contains the data and code related to the paper "Generative artificial intelligence causes displacement but reduces regional opportunity disparities".

 ## File Description